Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Orbital mechanics in Schwarzschild-de Sitter spacetime

 \section{Orbital mechanics in Schwarzschild-de Sitter spacetime}

-The first exact solution to the Einstein field equation representing a black hole immersed in an expanding universe is known as the Schwarzschild-de Sitter (SdS) solution \cite{de1916einstein}:
+When a nonrotating black hole is placed within an expanding universe, the resulting spacetime may be modeled as Schwarzschild-de Sitter (Eq. \eqref{eq:metricsds}), also known as Kottler spacetime \cite{kottler1918physical}.
+This solution represents the simplest black hole solution to Einstein's field equations that includes a cosmological constant \cite{stuchlik1999some} and has the following form:

-where we have the metric function, $f(r)=1-2M/r-\Lambda\,r^2/3$.
-This metric is a special case of the McVittie solution \cite{mcvittie1956general}, for positive spatial curvature and a constant Hubble parameter, $H(t)=H_0$.
+with the metric function, This metric is a special case of the McVittie solution \cite{mcvittie1956general} for positive spatial curvature and a constant Hubble parameter, $H(t)=H_0$.
 The SdS metric satisfies the vacuum Einstein field equation with a positive cosmological constant, $\Lambda$:

-When $0 < \Lambda < \Lambda_{\textrm{max}} := (3M)^{-2}$ (or $1/\sqrt{\Lambda} > 3M$), the spacetime will feature two horizons (i.e. the roots of equation \eqref{eq:metricsds}): the event horizon, which marks the boundary of a black hole, and the cosmological horizon, which sets the scale of the observable universe.
+When $0 < \Lambda < \Lambda_{\textrm{max}} := (3M)^{-2}$ (or $1/\sqrt{\Lambda} > 3M$), the spacetime features two horizons (i.e., the roots of $f(r)$ in Eq. \eqref{eq:metricsds}): the event horizon, which marks the boundary of a black hole, and the cosmological horizon, which sets the scale of the observable universe.
 When $\Lambda > (3M)^{-2}$, the spacetime is not static for any $r$ (i.e. there no longer exists a static patch), and the SdS spacetime is no longer a good representation of a black hole immersed in an expanding universe.
 We shall only be interested in the former case, and we will focus on orbits between the event horizon and cosmological horizon.

 It is convenient to use dimensionless variables $\tilde{r} := r/M$ and $\lambda := M^2\Lambda/3$.
-For both horizons to exist, as we required in the preceding paragraph, we thus require $\lambda < \lambda_{\textrm{max}} := 1/27$.
+For both horizons to exist, as required in the preceding paragraph, we thus require $\lambda < \lambda_{\textrm{max}} := 1/27$.
 A value of $\lambda$ approaching this critical value would imply an unrealistic scenario in which a black hole is comparable in size to the entire universe.
 Based on our best estimates for the cosmological constant and the Hubble parameter \cite{scolnic2025hubble}, we instead find that $\lambda \ll 1$.
-For a supermassive black hole (SMBH) of mass $M=10^6 M_\odot$ and $\Lambda=10^{-50}$km$^{-2}$, our dimensionless cosmological constant $\lambda$ is of order $\lambda=10^{-38}$.
-This is an extraordinarily small number, leading us to expect that any resulting effects from $\lambda$ will be practically negligible.
-Nonetheless, we find it worthwhile to explore the potential effects when $\lambda$ is not exceedingly small, as this may serve as a proxy for other environmental factors with similar $r^2$-scaling in the effective potential \cite{dai2013roche}.
-Sticking to a cosmological constant scenario, we note that a non-negligible $\lambda= 10^{-5}$, for $\Lambda\sim10^{-50}$ km$^{-2}$, would imply a black hole mass of $M \approx 10^{22} M_{\odot}$.
+We are thus fully justified in exploiting $\lambda$ as a small parameter in all of our calculations.
+As an example, consider the locations of the horizons, which are obtained by solving for the roots of the metric function: